Decompositions of commutative monoid congruences and binomial ideals: Primary decomposition of binomial ideals

-Passing from mesoprimary and coprincipal ideals and decompositions to primary and irreducible ideals and decompositions requires a minimal amount of knowledge concerning primary decomposition of mesoprimary ideals themselves.
+Passing from mesoprimary and coprincipal ideals and decompositions to primary ideals and decompositions requires a minimal amount of knowledge concerning primary decomposition of mesoprimary ideals themselves.
 To speak about binomial primary decomposition of binomial ideals in~$\kk[Q]$ we are forced to assume, in appropriate locations, that $\kk$ is algebraically closed (Example~\ref{e:arithsat}); we write $\kk = \ol\kk$ in that case.
-Doing so guarantees that each binomial ideal $I \subset \kk[Q]$ has binomial associated primes (Proposition~\ref{p:assofmeso}).
+Doing so guarantees that each binomial ideal $I \subset \kk[Q]$ has binomial associated primes \cite[Theorem~6.1]{ES96}.
 However, most of this section works for an arbitrary ground field, so we are explicit about our hypotheses in this section.
-One reason is that the characterization of binomial prime ideals (Theorem~\ref{t:binomPrime}) does not rely on properties of~$\kk$: every binomial prime can be expressed uniquely as a sum $\pp + \mm_P$ in which $P \subset Q$ is a monoid prime ideal and $\pp$ is a (not necessarily prime) binomial ideal that contains no monomials.
+One reason is that the characterization of binomial prime ideals (Theorem~\ref{t:binomPrime}) does not rely on properties of~$\kk$: every binomial prime can be expressed as a sum $\pp + \mm_P$ in which $P \subset Q$ is a monoid prime ideal and $\pp$ is a binomial ideal (unique and prime modulo~$\mm_P$, but not necessarily in~$\kk[Q]$) that contains no monomials.